PcloD/flat-mesh-data-benchmark/README.md

 ## Conclusions

+First of all, keep in mind this is one real-world but nonetheless very isolated example.
+Learn from it but don't overgeneralize.
 For small meshes, the differences aren't significant.
 As the face/vertex count grows though, the differences can easily add up to 100% overhead, in addition to needing to then repack array-of-arrays into a typed array for usage in WebGL.

 Of course you must also keep in mind that adding or removing a vertex from a typed array—or performing similar topological operations—is much more expensive than with array-of-arrays.
 I'm not trying to say which format is better.
 My goal here is only to clarify the costs/benefits.